Localization in quiver moduli spaces: Localization in Kronecker moduli spaces

-In what follows, we call the vector $(d,e)$ dimension type of the representation. \begin{defi} A tuple consisting of a quiver and a dimension vector is called stable if there exists at least one stable representation for this quiver and dimension vector. \end{defi} If it is clear which dimension vector we consider, we will simply call such a tuple stable quiver. \begin{bem} \end{bem} \begin{itemize} \item The stability condition for representations of $\hat{K}(m)$ is induced by the original linear form $\Theta=(1,0)$.
+In what follows, we call $(d,e)$ dimension type of the representation. \begin{defi} Let $Q$ be a quiver with a fixed linear form $\Theta\in\mathrm{Hom}(\mathbb{Z}Q_0,\mathbb{Z})$.
+A tuple consisting of the quiver $Q$ and a dimension vector $d\in\mathbb{N}\mathcal{Q}_0$ is called stable if $M^s_d(Q)\neq\emptyset$ where we consider the stability induced by $\Theta$. \end{defi} If it is clear which dimension vector we consider, we will simply call such a tuple stable quiver. \begin{bem} \end{bem} \begin{enumerate} \item The stability condition for representations of $\hat{K}(m)$ is induced by the original linear form $\Theta=(1,0)$.
 It is given by